rsmith8/robot/README.md

 # Code useful for home robots
-* Motor controls and some sensor integration on the Arduino Nano.
+* Motor controls and digital sensor integration on the Arduino Nano.
     * Rationale: they have large example sets, are pretty forgiving hardware, cheap, and already are on hand.
 * Higher level and more complex logic will be handled through Python on the Raspberry Pi 4.
     * Rationale: adequate guides and similar examples, relatively cheap, and are already on hand.